Haoming02/sd-forge-couple/README.md

 > One advantage over **Latent Couple** is that, since the conditioning only needs to be calculated once at the beginning, the actual generation speed is not affected!

-> Right now all regions are automated.
-Manually defined regions may be added in the future...

-> As shown in the examples below, even if a region only contains 1 subject, it's usually still better to prompt for the total amount of subjects first...
+> As shown in the examples below, even if a region only contains 1 subject, it's usually still better to prompt for the total amount of subjects first.

 ## How to Use

-- <ins>**Lines Parsing**</ins>
+### Lines Parsing

 This Extension works by dividing the image into multiple tiles, each corresponding to one line in the prompt.
 So if you want more characters, just prompt more lines!
 Empty lines are skipped.